varnishcache/varnish-cache/doc/sphinx/reference/varnishstat.rst

 	Specify a the filename of a stale VSM instance.
 When using this option the abandonment checking is disabled.

+-t seconds|<off>
+	Timeout before returning error on initial VSM connection.
+If set the VSM connection is retried every 0.5 seconds for this any seconds.
+If zero the connection is attempted only once and will fail immediately if unsuccessful.
+If set to "off", the connection will not fail, allowing the utility to start and wait indefinetely for the Varnish instance to appear.
+	Defaults to 5 seconds.

 -V
 	Display the version number and exit.